 Don’t Forget to be Natural

-Scheduling is great to re-posting your best content, posting a key times (see #IndieDevHour later) and ensuring that you are constantly active, but don’t forget to post naturally as well to be sure that you are responding to comments, likes and questions.
+Scheduling is great to re-post your best content, posting at key times (see #IndieDevHour later) and ensuring that you are constantly active, but don’t forget to post naturally as well to be sure that you are responding to comments, likes and questions.
 If people believe there is a real person behind the avatar, they are more likely to engage with you.

 Join The Club – Join Groups

 Facebook (and Google+) groups are a great source of niche audiences from indie gamers to other game bloggers.
 Not only can you share your posts with an engaged target audience but you can see the direct feedback in the comments allowing you to improve.
 However, it’s worth growing a thick skin and letting any negativity wash over you.
 Getting into arguments or using unsuitable language will either get you banned from the group or upset your target audience.
 Do not feed the trolls.

 On Instagram (and to a certain extend Twitter), hashtags are vitally important in getting your content found.
 Find out what hashtags resonate with your audience and be sure to include #videogames #gaming #indiegames and many of the other ‘common-sense’ terms. #IndieDevHour is on Tuesday between 7pm-8pm GMT and enjoys a huge following so if you blog is related to indie games, this is essential.
 For more general posts you could always try the daly tags such as #MondayMotivation #TuesdayTips #WednesdayWisdom #ThrowbackThursday, #FridayFun and #ScreenshotSaturday.